wasaCheney/wasaCheney.github.io/README.md

 This repo is based on [Academicpages](https://github.com/academicpages/academicpages.github.io).

 Some key files:
+- The html use Liquid -> Jekyll as template language
 - `_config.yml`, personal information for the whole site, and display control of the sidebar is in file `_includes/author-profile.html`
 - `_publications/xxx.md` for publications details
 - `_pages/pulications.md` -> `_includes/archive-single.html` for publications-list page